-All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1.
-To maintain a fair competition, eligibility is limited to students who have either no professional financial planning experience or very limited experience.
+All participating students must be enrolled in an undergraduate degree program registered with CFP Board as of May 1 or spring semester.
+To maintain a fair competition and to provide hands on practical experience for students, eligibility is limited to students who have either no professional financial planning experience or very limited experience.
 For example, students who provide administrative support in a financial planning office could still be eligible.
 Students must disclose all related professional experience to their academic advisor before team member names are submitted.
 Academic advisors are responsible for bringing to our attention any potential eligibility issues before the qualifying case competition registration form is returned.
 We will work with the academic advisor to assess the situation and determine whether eligibility standards have been met.
-The Presenting organizations are the final judge on eligibility.
+The presenting organizations are the final judge on eligibility.